mattscilipoti/wdi8-project1-ln/lyndseyreadme.md

 Just click the link and begin playing.
+*This app will become a musical flash card app by the end of the cohort!
  <!-- One of my unsolved problem is stoping the extra question and answer loop. -->